Department of Aerospace and Ocean Engineering

 I am an assistant professor at the Virginia Tech Aerospace and Ocean Engineering Department.
 I completed my PhD in Electrical and Computer Engineering at Carnegie Mellon University (CMU).
 Before that, I worked as a research engineer at the Autonomy and Navigation Technology (ANT) Center in the Air Force Institute of Technology (AFIT).
 During that time, I completed my MS in computer engineering.
 As an undergraduate, I studied physics, mathematics, and computer science.

 While embedded devices get smart, energy systems stay dumb.
-Embedded smart energy supports devices doing more for longer through physics-based energy scheduling, multi-level energy caches, and energy management units.
+Embedded smart energy enables devices to do more for longer with physics-informed energy scheduling, energy caching, and smart energy management.

 Many university-scale satellites fly new, one-of-a-kind sensors.
 Starbelt satellites use flight-proven sensors and justify missions by adding data-processing hardware.

 Submersibles face challenges in sensor data quality, communication, and energy availability.
-Coordination among submersibles creates new capabilities.
+Low-cost, sensor-scale devices create new possibilities for ubiquitous maritime monitoring.